okexfarm/kswap-farm/README.md

-#  🥭 Mango Frontend
+#  🥭 Kswap Frontend

-This project contains the main features of the mango application.
+This project contains the main features of the kswap application.